wrick198/FristProject/README.md

 git push sucessful!

 #new branch
-creating a new branch is quick
+creating a new branch is quick &&simple